Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Experimental Design

 \subsection{Dataset Description}

-To evaluate the performance of the proposed ESC-CNN modeling strategy and the counterparts in terms of forecasting accuracy, one synthetic time series dataset, i.e., \textit{first order autoregression} (AR1), and two real-world datasets, i.e., \textit{crude oil price} (COP) and \textit{web traffic} (WEB), are used for experiments.
+To evaluate the performance of the proposed ESM-CNN modeling strategy and the counterparts in terms of forecasting accuracy, one synthetic time series dataset, i.e., \textit{first order autoregression} (AR1), as well as two real-world dataset, i.e., \textit{bitcoin price} (BTC) and \textit{influenza-like illness} (ILI), are used for experiments.

-The \textit{first order autoregression} time series are recognized as benchmark time series that has been commonly used and reported by a number of studies related to time series modeling and forecasting~\cite{qi2008trend,crone2016feature}.
+The \textit{first order autoregression} time series are recognized as benchmark time series that have been commonly used and reported by a number of studies related to time series modeling and forecasting~\cite{qi2008trend,crone2016feature}.
 As an example of stochastic trend series that exhibits complex and chaotic behavior, AR1 is synthesized in \autoref{eq:ar}:

 where $\alpha = 0.01$, $\varepsilon_t \sim i.i.d.~\mathrm{U}(-0.25,0.25)$, and 500 observed values are simulated.